-The term 'Finance Controller' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Finance Controller' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A Finance Controller turns out to be an employee who carries the responsibility for the higher level accounting, financial activities, and managerial accounting for a given firm.
 Such an employee will usually report to his or her supervisor the company CFO Chief Financial Officer.
 In smaller corporations and companies, the two positions may be one and the same.
 There are many important duties for these controllers.
 Among them are overseeing the duties of financial reporting, preparing the de facto operating budgets, and handling all critical affairs pertaining to payroll and many times staff development and continuing education.

 It is a natural fact that controller duties and jobs will be different from one firm to the next because of the complexity, nature, and size of the particular firm and its industry as well.
 Some firms for example call their Financial Controllers comptrollers.
 This tends to be more of a senior position which is most typical in not for profit organizations and government departments.
 Naturally small firms will expect their controllers to wear more hats, while at bigger and multinational firms; they can delegate even some of the controller functions out to a broad spectrum of finance people, such as the Treasurer and Chief Financial Officer.